Wiznet/RP2040-HAT-C/getting_started.md

 <a name="development_environment_configuration"></a>
 ## Development environment configuration

-To test the ethernet examples, the development environment must be configured to use Raspberry Pi Pico.
+To test the ethernet examples, the development environment must be configured to use Raspberry Pi Pico or W5100S-EVB-Pico.

 The ethernet examples were tested by configuring the development environment for **Windows**.
 Please refer to the '**9.2.
 Building on MS Windows**' section of '**Getting started with Raspberry Pi Pico**' document below and configure accordingly.